Class of 2013

 Caitlin Allen, MSN'13, is a pediatric nurse practitioner at the Lovelace Medical Group in Albuquerque (2019).

-Soheyl Asadsangabi, MSN'04, DNP'13, received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in October 2021.
+Soheyl Asadsangabi, MSN'04, DNP'13, received the Patient Experience Award from Vanderbilt University Medical Center in November 2022, and an Excellence in Patient Experience Award from VUMC in October 2021.
 She manages and staffs the Vanderbilt Center for Women's Health clinic that opened in July 2016 in Thompson's Station, Tennessee.

 Sara Atteberry, MSN'13, and her husband were featured on NBC's Today Show website in May 2015 for the organization they started, the Sing Me a Story Foundation.